God Comes To You Disguised As Your Life

 “God comes to you disguised as your life,” says Paula D’Arcy, an author, retreat leader, speaker, playwright, and former psychotherapist.

 When I first read this, I was puzzled.
 I wasn’t sure what she meant.
-And yet I was intrigued and kept pondering her thought.
+And yet I was intrigued and kept pondering her thoughts.

 In Luke 7, that lonely widow from the tiny village of Nain walked beside the funeral bier carrying her only son.
 And Jesus showed up.
 Shockingly, he stopped the procession and raised the dead young man and gave him back to his mother.
 Ah, in that story I see God showing up disguised as that mother’s life.
 In her worst moment, God in Jesus arrived.